inkline/inkline.io/src/pages/docs/components/icon.md

 # Icon

 ## Inkline provides you with an awesome universal icon component that you can use with your favorite icon library.

-### Integrations

-Inkline provides integrations with the most popular free icon packs, out of the box.
-Here's why we chose this approach:
-- You have one simple component for all icon packs
-- The icons are rendered as SVGs and can be scaled up to any size
-- Small file size, natively tree-shakeable

-<example type="icon" :component="IIconBasicExample" :html="IIconBasicExampleHTML"></example>

-<integrations-table></integrations-table>

 ### Basic Example